Generalizable Implicit Neural Representations via Instance Pattern Composers: Experiments

 \subsection{Image Reconstruction}

 We evaluate our generalizable INRs on image reconstruction of 178$\times$178, 256$\times$256, 512$\times$512 resolution of images usingfive layers of MLPs with $d_\text{out}=3$ and $d_\text{in}=2$.

 \paragraph{178$\times$178 Image Reconstruction} We evaluate our generalizable INRs of MLP with $d=256$ on 178$\times$178 image reconstruction.
-Our transformer uses $r=256$ number of weight tokens, since TransINR uses 259 (64$\times$4+3) weight tokens to modulate all MLP layers~\cite{transinr}.
+Our transformer uses $r=256$ weight tokens, since TransINR uses 259 (64$\times$4+3) weight tokens to modulate all MLP layers~\cite{transinr}.
 Table~\ref{tab:image178} shows that our framework significantly outperforms Learned Init~\cite{learnit} and TransINR on the three datasets by a large margin.
-TransINR cannot precisely reconstruct the images of ImageNette, which contains complex patterns in images, but our framework produces high quality of reconstructed images and demonstrates the effectiveness of our weight modulation method.
-Figure~\ref{fig:imgrec_178} shows that our framework reconstructs various images with high precision.
+TransINR cannot precisely reconstruct the images of ImageNette, which contains complex patterns in images, but our framework produces high quality of reconstructed images.
+Figure~\ref{fig:imgrec_178} shows that our framework reconstructs images with high precision.

 \paragraph{High-Resolution Image Reconstruction} We evaluate our framework on high-resolution FFHQ images with 256$\times$256 and 512$\times$512 resolutions.
 As high-resolution images would require a larger capacity of INRs, MLP models with $d=256$ and $d=1024$ are modulated by instance pattern composers with $r=256$ and $r=1024$.
 In Table~\ref{tab:highres_imgrec}, our framework significantly outperforms previous TransINR on high-resolution image reconstruction in various settings.
 When we increase the $d$ to $1024$, our framework significantly improves PSNRs for 256$\times$256 and 512$\times$512 images.
 The results show that our coordinate-based MLP can adapt to unseen data despite the minimal changes in MLP weights.
 In Figure~\ref{fig:imgrec_512}, TransINR cannot reconstruct high-frequency details of original images, but our framework precisely reconstructs those details.
 Considering that previous studies have not achieved high performance on high-resolution images, our results demonstrate that the weight modulation is the key to generalizable INRs.